 A “control” is the term we use to describe things you put into your screen - buttons, grids, drop downs, etc. In the below image, everything you see is a control.
 Even the containers holding controls.

-Since there a lot of controls to choose from, Method separates the controls into three unique types.
+It has three tabs and the first tab allows you to insert controls.
+Since there a number of controls to choose from, Method separates the controls into three unique types.
 Each type is in its own collapsible section as shown below.

-- Objects: You can think of the term “object” as sort of a catch-all term for anything you can drag onto your screen, from buttons to pictures, drop downs to calendars.
-You can check out a full list of objects in our Controls: Overview article.
+Objects: You can think of the term “object” as sort of a catch-all term for anything you can drag onto your screen.
+These include: buttons, pictures, dropdown menus, calendars, grids, etc. You can check out a full list of objects in our Controls: Overview article.